makrai/notes/poth2311-adapters-lib.md

   * text decoder models such as GPT-2 (Radford+ 2019),
   * sequenceto-sequence models such as BART (Lewis+ 2020) and T5 (Raffel+ 2020)
   * vision encoder models such as ViT (Dosovitskiy+ 2021), as well as
-  * multimodal models such as CLIP (Radford+ 2021).3
+  * multimodal models such as CLIP (Radford+ 2021)
-* While adapter-related implementations mostly can be shared across all supported models, correctly integrating them into each model implementation requires manual effort
+* adapter-related implementations mostly can be shared across all supported models
+  * hE correctly integrating them into each model implementation requires manual effort
 * shared interfaces and step-by-step documentation
-  * While it is difficult to standardize this process due to differences between model architectures, we provide clear guidelines for integrating new models in the form of shared interfaces and step-by-step documentation
+  * it is difficult to standardize this process due to differences between model architectures, nL we provide clear guidelines for integrating new models in the form of shared interfaces and step-by-step documentation

 ## 3.6 AdapterHub Ecosystem